David-Gyavi/my-persona-portfolio-project/README.md

 <a></a>

 #### Requirements
-* Easy way to sign In and Out
+* Easy way to sign In and Out.
+* Easy to navigate.
+* Appealing dashboard with a functional overview.

 <a></a>